WillHolbrook/advancedFunctionalProgramming/files/LectureNotes/files/well-founded.lagda.md

 ```

 However, if you uncomment this code, you will find that Agda complains
-that it can not see that it terminates.
-The reason for this is that
+that it cannot see that it terminates.
+The reason for this is that we
-we have made a recursive call but **not to a structurally smaller**
+have made a recursive call but **not to a structurally smaller** piece
-piece of the data we have matched on.
-Instead, we have called out to
+of the data we have matched on.
+Instead, we have called out to the
-the "partition" function and made a recursive call on the resulting
+"partition" function and made a recursive call on the resulting pair
-pair of lists.
-For all Agda knows, perhaps this function quadruples
+of lists.
+For all Agda knows, perhaps this function quadruples the
-the size of the input list (there are certainly functions which will
+size of the input list (there are certainly functions which will do
-do this ...) in which case the algorithm will never terminate.
+this ...) in which case the algorithm will never terminate.

-On the other hand, **we** know that partitioning the list into two pieces
+On the other hand, **we** know that partitioning the list into two
-will not increase its size.
-We need a way to justify this to Agda.
+pieces will not increase its size.
+We need a way to justify this to
+Agda.

 One such tool is called *well-founded induction*.